-Accompanying this proposal is security (check one only) in amount equal to at least ten percent (10%) of the total amount of the bid:
+Accompanying this proposal is security (check one only) in amount equal (10%) of the total amount of the bid: to at least ten percent

-Bid Bond (); Certified Check (); Cashier's Check (); Cash (\$)
+Bid Bond (); Certified Check (); Cashier's Check (); Cash n (\$)

 Bidder has and acknowledges the following addenda:

-The names of all persons interested in the foregoing proposal as principals are as follows:
+The names of all persons interested in the foregoing proposal as principal ls are as follows:

-IMPORTANT NOTICE: If bidder or other interested person is a corporation, state legal name of corporation, also names of the president, secretary, treasurer and manager thereof; if a copartnership, state true name of firm, also names of all individual co-partners composing firm; if bidder or other interested person is an individual, state first and last name in full.
+IMPORTANT NOTICE: If bidder or other interested person is a corporate of corporation, also names of the president, secretary, treasurer and man partnership, state true name of firm, also names of all individual co-partnership or other interested person is an individual, state first and last name nager thereof; if a co- ers composing firm; if

 FIRM NAME

-Licensed in accordance with an act providing for the registration of Contractors,
+Licensed in accordance with an act providing for the registration of Contra actors,

 Class License No Expires

 DIR Registration Number

 Signature of Bidder Dated

-NOTE : If bidder is a corporation, the legal name of the corporation shall be set forth above together with the signature of the officer or officers authorized to sign contracts on behalf of the corporation; if bidder is a co-partnership, the true name of the firm shall be set forth above together with the signature of the partner or partners authorized to sign contracts on behalf of the co-partnership; and if bidder is an individual, his signature shall be placed above.
-If signature is by an agent, other than an officer of a corporation or a member of a partnership, a Power of Attorney must be on file with the Owner prior to opening bids or submitted with the bid; otherwise, the bid will be disregarded as irregular and unauthorized.
+NOTE : If bidder is a corporation, the legal name of the corporation shat together with the signature of the officer or officers authorized to sign context corporation; if bidder is a co-partnership, the true name of the firm shat together with the signature of the partner or partners authorized to sign of the co-partnership; and if bidder is an individual, his signature shall be signature is by an agent, other than an officer of a corporation or a member of Attorney must be on file with the Owner prior to opening bids bid; otherwise, the bid will be disregarded as irregular and unauthorized. tracts on behalf of the all be set forth above contracts on behalf of be placed above.
+If per of a partnership, a

+BUSINESS ADDRESS:

-BUSINESS ADDRESS: Zip Code
+Zip Code

 MAILING ADDRESS: Zip Code

 BUSINESS PHONE: ()FAX NUMBER: ()

 EMAIL ADDRESS